siriobalmelli/xdpacket/README.md

     - tab completion
     - is there a library for this

+1. Refine printing:
+    - implement a "print everything unless specified" model
+    - implement regex matching of names

 1. Port over test cases, extenguish `src_old`, `include_old` and `test_old`
     (previous attempt under naive architecture assumptions).

 1. Sanitizers for debug/testing builds

+1. Multithreading:
+    - fence API/CLI parser instances from each other with a mutex.
+    - modify `process` installation into `iface`, and consumption thereof, to be an atomic pointer swap.
+    - protect contentious state operations (`fref`) with a mutex
+    - modify `iface` to be a thread spawn, carefully audit init()/free() paths
+    - round-robin pin each new `iface` to one of the available CPUset;
+      pin the socket to this interface as well with an `ioctl`.

 1. migrate from AF_PACKET to AF_XDP as soon as it is upstreamed
   - <https://patchwork.ozlabs.org/cover/867937/>